Drayviz/Team-01-project/README.md

 This is a hub-world game in that you can choose worlds and levels within to attempt them and the objective to defeat them all with a party of 3. //Beware: once a team member dies, it is not revived for the rest of the rounds.

 HOW TO PLAY:
-***Buttons only apply for the GUI-based version of the game.
+(Button-click instructions only apply for the GUI-based version of the game.)

 On the first turn, place your pieces by clicking free tiles.
 The game will alert you when you're unable to place pieces at a certain spot and at a certain time.